Dwight Peck's personal website

 On the drive north to Ontonagon, we're waiting for Kristin to procure a bagful of pasties in the Randall Bakery in Wakefield, Michigan -- the line is evidently long, and Choupette may soon become irritable.
 (Melvin's asleep in the wayback.)

-The family's digs on the southern shore of Lake Superior, cutely referred to as 'South Beach', where can may roam safely
+The family's digs on the southern shore of Lake Superior, cutely referred to as 'South Beach', where cats can roam safely

 Choupette's been here before, and needs to sniff around to renew her familiarity with the possibilities for predatory fun.